freeCodeCamp/guide/src/pages/certifications/javascript-algorithms-and-data-structures/regular-expressions/use-capture-groups-to-search-and-replace/index.md

+---
+title: Use Capture Groups to Search and Replace
+---
-# Use Capture Groups to Search and Replace
+## Use Capture Groups to Search and Replace

 ## Solution 1
 You can also utilize capture groups by doing the following: